Everything you need to know about decaf coffee, explained by baristas

 The chemical process uses either the Indirect Solvent Method or the Direct Solvent Method.
 Kayla Stavridis, Head of Marketing at Barista HQ, explained to me that these processes essentially use 'steam with a solvent (usually ethyl acetate or methylene chloride) to strip the caffeine from green coffee beans before they are roasted'.
 However, these solvents take a lot of coffee's healthy oils and flavors with them.
 This method is cheaper, but it's really harsh on coffee beans.

 The second, more expensive process, is the Swiss Water Process.
 I spoke with Ashley Palmer-Watts, professional chef and founder of Artisan Coffee Co.
 He's been doing research into decaffeinated coffee, and worked with Q Graders (elite professionals who evaluate coffee) to make the best, most nourishing decaffeinated coffee on the market.
 He explained the Swiss Water Process to me.
 'You have your beans in a chamber and you run caffeinated water over the beans.
 The caffeine travels from in the bean to the greater mass of caffeine in the water through osmosis.
-A machine captures the water, refills the chamber and keep the process going until the caffeine is pretty much out of the bean'.
+A machine captures the water, refills the chamber and keeps the process going until the caffeine is pretty much out of the bean'.

 He told me that this process is really expensive and it takes a long time but he thinks it's worth doing.
 'It leaves all the good stuff in the bean, all the oils, all the things that you want to develop in the bean when you roast it.
-These are the parts that will develop into the flavor that we know as coffee'.
+These are the parts that will develop into the flavor that we know as coffee.'

 I tried some of his decaffeinated coffee.
 Called The Dreamer, it was the best decaffeinated coffee I've ever had.
-Ashley told me 'almost nobody who drinks normal coffee likes decaf, so I wanted to make something that everyone could enjoy'.
+Ashley told me 'Almost nobody who drinks normal coffee likes decaf, so I wanted to make something that everyone could enjoy.'
 His coffee was light and floral with notes of honey.
 Even better, it didn't damage my sleeping pattern, even when I had it mid-afternoon.

 If you need to convince someone that decaf coffee is tasty, good quality decaffeinated beans are the way to do it.
 Here are some of my favorites: